feddelegrand7/feddelegrand7/README.md

 ### Azzul Fellawen 👋

-I'm Fodil, I'm a PhD candidate in Economics and an avid R developer though I code sometimes in Python and JavaScript.
+I'm Fodil, a PhD candidate in Economics and an avid R developer though I code sometimes in Python and JavaScript.
 You can find more about me on my [website](https://ihaddadenfodil.com/).

 Here a list of R packages I developed recently: